Our History

 2010

-Karine – now Dr. Karine Rashkovsky, Ph.D.
-Education – moves Brain Power to a larger location and integrates complimentary courses in new areas: robotics and coding, public speaking, gifted test and entrance examination preparation.
-She also provides monthly field trips to build the cultural capital and mental flexibility of her students (theatre, opera, debates, and academic lectures).
-Karine begins hiring fellow Ph.D.’s to join in Brain Power’s mission to provide transformative education.
-She commits to ensuring all Brain Power teaching is exciting, rigorous, and provided by highly educated teachers with wonderful personalities.
+Brain Power moves to a larger location and integrates complimentary courses in new areas: public speaking, gifted test and entrance examination preparation.
+Brain Power students enjoy monthly field trips to build their cultural capital and mental flexibility (theatre, opera, debates, and academic lectures).

 2011

-Karine receives her first nomination for the Royal Bank of Canada’s Women Entrepreneur Awards (presented by Women of Influence).
+Brain Power receives a nomination for the Royal Bank of Canada’s Women Entrepreneur Awards (presented by Women of Influence).
 RBC’s Women Entrepreneur Awards is the premier national awards program celebrating the achievements of the most successful female entrepreneurs across the country.
 The high-caliber awards programs encourages Canadians to be inspired by extraordinary women entrepreneurs driving our national economy.

 2012

-Karine receives her second nomination for the Royal Bank of Canada’s Women Entrepreneur Awards (presented by Women of Influence) in the Micro-Business category.
+Brain Power receives a second nomination for the Royal Bank of Canada’s Women Entrepreneur Awards (presented by Women of Influence) in the Micro-Business category.
 This award honours entrepreneurs who own and operate small businesses and demonstrate both a substantial impact on their community and a successful growth rate on the micro level.

-Brain Power’s Free Social Justice Book Club begins.
+Brain Power’s Free Book Club begins.
 Students have monthly discussions on classic and modern literature with guest speakers joining in to deepen the dialogue on important social issues.

 2013

-Karine wins two Stevie Awards bronze medals for women in business (national and international small business).
+Brain Power faculty members begin winning prestigious awards.
+Dr. Karine Rashkovsky wins two Stevie Awards bronze medals for women in business (national and international small business).
 The highly acclaimed international awards took place in Times Square, Manhattan and were broadcast on (US) national radio and television.
-Karine spoke to her audience about the value of innovative education, and said that it is her “highest wish to be a role model to young people and young entrepreneurs, especially young women.”

 2014